Sleep medications and the elderly — the risks of pharmaceutical sleep

 The Medication Risks

-Benzodiazepines like temazepam, triazolam, and others work by sedating the brain.
+Benzodiazepines like temazepam and triazolam work by sedating the brain.
 They shut down the nervous system and force sleep.
 The problem is that they also increase fall risk significantly.
-In older adults, they impair balance and coordination.
+An FDA safety communication noted that benzodiazepines impair balance and coordination in older adults, and a meta-analysis published in the Journal of the American Geriatrics Society found that sedative-hypnotic use increases fall risk by 40 to 70 percent in adults over 65.
 A fall for someone with osteoporosis can mean a hip fracture, surgery, and rapid decline.
-They also cause cognitive impairment, especially with regular use.
-Your parent might become more confused, forgetful, or emotionally labile.
+Benzodiazepines also cause cognitive impairment, especially with regular use.
+Your parent might become more confused, forgetful, or emotionally unstable.
 These changes are dose-related and reversible if you stop the medication, but while taking it, their brain doesn't work as well.

 Benzodiazepines are also addictive.
 Your parent might start taking them for a week and find they can't sleep without them.
 The brain adapts to the medication, and discontinuing it causes rebound insomnia that's worse than the original problem.
 Getting off benzodiazepines requires slowly reducing the dose over weeks or months, not just stopping.
 This dependency is real even though many people don't realize they're developing it.

-Newer sleep medications like zolpidem, zaleplon, and eszopiclone don't have benzodiazepine in their name, but they work similarly and have similar risks.
+Newer sleep medications like zolpidem, zaleplon, and eszopiclone don't have benzodiazepine in their name, but they work on the same brain receptors and carry similar risks.
 They're marketed as safer, but in older adults, they still increase fall risk and cognitive problems.
-They're on the Beers Criteria list specifically because of dangers in older people.
+The AGS Beers Criteria lists them alongside benzodiazepines as medications to avoid in older adults.

 The cognitive changes are another serious concern.
 Your parent might become confused or forgetful, or seem like they're developing dementia.
 When you stop the medication, the confusion often clears.
 But while they're taking it, they're struggling cognitively, sometimes in ways that are scary and that you might attribute to progression of another condition.